List of Doctors characters introduced in 2007–2008: Melody Bell

 Dr. Melody Bell, portrayed by Elizabeth Bower, first appeared on 31 July 2007 and made her final appearance on 4 June 2009.
-Melody arrives at The Mill as the new GP Registrar.
-Her friend and colleague Ruth Pearce (Selina Chilton) is suffering from a nervous breakdown, so she refers Ruth to a mental health facility, where she is later sectioned under the Mental Health Act.
-Melody then has to assess Ruth to see if she was well enough to come back to work, and Ruth passes the assessment.
+Melody arrives at the Mill as a new GP Registrar.
+Her friend and colleague Ruth Pearce (Selina Chilton) is suffering from a nervous breakdown, so Melody refers Ruth to a mental health facility where she is later sectioned under the Mental Health Act.
+Melody then has to assess Ruth to see if she was well enough to come back to work and Ruth passes the assessment.
 When Melody is on a call overnight, she is held hostage alongside a patient giving birth.
-Upon her escape, Melody confirms acceptance of a new job, and she departs from The Mill.
+Upon her escape, Melody confirms acceptance of a new job, and she departs from the Mill.

 Bower was longlisted for Sexiest Female at the 2009 British Soap Awards.

 Archie Hallam

 Archie Hallam, portrayed by Matt Kennard, first appeared on 21 August 2007 and made his last appearance was on 27 April 2009.
-Archie is a good friend of Michelle Corrigan (Donnaleigh Bailey), and she helps Archie to get his job at The Mill.
-In January 2008, he starts a relationship with Melody Bell (Elizabeth Bower), but the pair split up with her after he told the police about her brother dealing drugs from her apartment.
-In 2009, Archie finds out information regarding the Trelawney Wells Drug Trials along with his girlfriend, and he is suspended from The Mill by Julia Parsons (Diane Keen).
+Archie is a good friend of Michelle Corrigan (Donnaleigh Bailey) and she helps Archie to get his job at the Mill.
+He begins a relationship with Melody Bell (Elizabeth Bower), but the pair split up with her after he tells the police about her brother dealing drugs from her apartment.
+Archie finds out information regarding the Trelawney Wells Drug Trials along with his girlfriend and he is suspended from the Mill by practice manager Julia Parsons (Diane Keen).

 Kennard was longlisted for Sexiest Male at the 2009 British Soap Awards.

 Eva Moore

 DI Eva Moore, portrayed by Angela Lonsdale, made her first appearance on 18 October 2007.
+Eva is the girlfriend of Jimmi Clay (Adrian Lewis Morgan) and a detective inspector with Letherbridge Police.
+Upon Lonsdale's casting, Digital Spy described Eva as "a sassy and ambitious woman who is keen to make her mark in the male-dominated world of policing".
+Her initial storyline sees Eva "thrown in at the deep end" with a fatal strain of cannabis making its way around Letherbridge.

+Lonsdale was excited to be cast on Doctors and voiced her admiration for Eva.
+She billed her "a feisty northerner in leather boots, a regular Angelina Geordie" and hoped that the audience would take to her.
+Producer Peter Bullock said: "Angela is proving to be a real hit with cast and crew already.
+It's great to have such a talented, committed and fun person around on set, traits that she is bringing in spades to her on-screen character.
+We think Eva is going to be an audience favourite."

-Eva left on 21 October 2008 to enter witness protection, but she returned for a brief stint in September 2011.
-Eva is the girlfriend of Jimmi Clay (Adrian Lewis Morgan), and is a Detective Inspector with Letherbridge Police.
-She becomes pregnant with Jimmi's baby, but soon miscarries and the pair separate afterwards.
+She becomes pregnant with Jimmi's baby but soon miscarries and the pair separate afterwards.
 Months later, they get back together.
-In October 2008, she is shot by criminals who persistently cause trouble for her.
-She returns to Letherbridge on 9 September 2011 at The Mill and meets up with Jimmi, but realises he had moved on.
+In October 2008, Lonsdale made the decision to leave Doctors.
+Her exit storyline sees her shot by criminals who persistently cause trouble for her, after which she enters witness protection.
+She returns to Letherbridge in July 2011 and meets up with Jimmi, but realises he has moved on.